Photographing the Wedding Ceremony & Vows

 **My Very Important Wedding Day Tip**

-I have been in the rather embarrassing and unnecessary position in the past of arriving at a venue in London only to have the presiding official tell me that, ‘No photography is allowed’ during the ceremony.
-This was news to the couple as well as myself and came as a nasty shock.
-A rule of this severity has only happened once, but on many occasions, I have been limited by less severe restrictions.
+I have been in the embarrassing and unnecessary position of arriving at a religious venue in London only to have the presiding official tell me that ‘No photography is allowed’ during the ceremony.
+This news was a nasty shock to the couple and me, too.
+A rule of this severity has occurred only once, but on many occasions I have been limited by less severe restrictions.

 Some Rules on Photography at Wedding Ceremonies to Watch Out For

-These are the most common rules that you may come across when looking into booking your wedding venue.
+These are the most common rules you may encounter when booking your wedding venue.

 -